 Public and Administrative Law, Inquests and Inquiries

-> - Before coming to the Bar, Patrick was employed in the legal department of the civil liberties and human rights organisation, Liberty, where he advised on all aspects of the Human Rights Act 1998 and in particular on matters concerning data protection and privacy, employment, inquests, discrimination, prisons, police powers, and peaceful protest.
+- Before coming to the Bar, Patrick was employed in the legal department of the civil liberties and human rights organisation, Liberty, where he advised on all aspects of the HRA and on matters concerning data protection and privacy, employment, inquests, discrimination, prisons, police powers, and peaceful protest;

-> - He is currently instructed in the review led by Richard Horwell QC into the circumstances of the collapse of the 2011 trial R v Mouncher & Others.
+- He was recently instructed in the review led by Richard Horwell QC into the circumstances of the collapse of the 2011 trial R v Mouncher & Others.

-> Licensing and Regulatory Law
+Licensing and Regulatory Law

 Patrick has experience of advising and appearing in licensing matters on appeal in the Magistrates’ Courts, and in the field of regulatory enforcement including food safety and hygiene, fire safety, and taxi licensing.